Accagain2014/CodeBase/system/multithread/README.md

 ## problems
 - How to structure the code and understand the syntax to enable parallel processing using multiprocessing?
 - How to implement synchronous and asynchronous parallel processing?
-- How to parallelize a Pandas DataFrame?
--